LOADING ...

 I a contract to bury the body of blasphemous Bill MacKie,

-Whenever, or whatsoever the manner of death he die
+Whenever, wherever or the manner of death he die

-In cabin or dance-hall, or dive, mucklucks or patent shoon;
+In cabin or dance-hall, camp or dive, mucklucks or shoon;

-In muskeg hollow or canyon gloom, by avalanche, or claw;
+In muskeg hollow or canyon gloom, by avalanche, fang or

-By battle, or sudden wealth, by pestilence, hooch or lead
+By battle, murder or sudden wealth, by pestilence, hooch or

-For Bill was a dainty kind of cuss, and his mind was sot
+For Bill was a kind of cuss, and his mind was mighty sot

-And where he or how he died, it didn't matter a damn
+And where he died or how he died, it didn't a damn

 So long as he had a with frills and a tombstone "epigram".